ietf-wg-cellar/flac-specification/flac.md

 ### Channel mask

 Besides fields containing information about the work itself, one field is defined for technical reasons, of which the field name is WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK.
-This field contains information on which channels the file contains.
-Use of this field is RECOMMENDED if these differ from the (default) channels defined in [the section channels bits](#channels-bits).
+This field is used to communicate that the channels in a file differ from the default channels defined in [the section channels bits](#channels-bits).
+For example, by default a FLAC file containing two channels is interpreted to contain a left and right channel, but with this field it is possible to describe different channel contents.

 The channel mask consists of flag bits indicating which channels are present, stored in a hexadecimal representation preceded by 0x.
 The flags only signal which channels are present, not in which order, so if a file has to be encoded in which channels are ordered differently, they have to be reordered.
 Please note that a file in which the channel order is defined through the WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK is not streamable, i.e. non-subset, as the field is not found in each frame header.
 The mask bits can be found in the following table